-- The appeal process is concluded and the final decision is implemented.
+- The appeal process is concluded, and the final decision is implemented.
 Sanctions are not implemented until all appeal options are exhausted.

 Alleged Faculty Violations

 The Code of Academic Ethics applies to all members of the AUC community.
 However, the processes for handling alleged faculty violations vary from those for student violations.
-This section in the Faculty Handbook University Disciplinary Procedures contains all detailed related processes and steps.
+This section in the Faculty Handbook of University Disciplinary Procedures contains all detailed related processes and steps.